OctupusCloud/collection_o4n_f5_modules/README.md

   Its main function is the ability to create, set, and remove profile persistence destination address on BIG-IP
 - o4n_bigip_profile_smtp
   Its main function is the ability to create, set, and remove profile persistence smtp on BIG-IP
+- o4n_f5_dns_record_zonerunner
+  Manage DNS record on BIG-IP.
+The records managed here are primarily used for configuring DNS records on a BIG-IP ZoneRunner.
+- o4n_f5_dns_zone_zonerunner
+  Manage DNS zones on BIG-IP.
+The zones managed here are primarily used for configuring DNS on a BIG-IP ZoneRunner.
+- win_dns_record
+  Manage DNS record on Windows Server.
+The records managed here are primarily used for configuring DNS records on a Windows Server.